mehargiri/mehargiri/README.md

 ### Hi there 👋 Welcome to my page!

 ## About Me
-I am Resoul Giri, a self-taught web developer from Canada with passion to create responsive, mobile-first web apps.
+I am Resoul Giri, a self-taught web developer from Canada with a passion for creating responsive, mobile-first web apps.

 ## Programming Languages